InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>versions</code>
       </td>
       <td>
         Array of strings containing the supported skadnetwork versions.
 Always "2.0" or higher.
 Dependent on both the OS version and the SDK version.
-Apple currently supports multiple SKAdNetwork versions as postbacks resulting in the eventual deprecation of the field "version", migrating to "versions".
       </td>
       <td>
         array of strings